thycotic/t1-docs/cloud-status/index.md

 1. Click the **Get Manage Link** button.
 A confirmation page appears.

 1. Confirm the subscription on your phone or via email when the message arrives.
-THE CONFIRMATION NEVER ARRIVED, SO I DON'T KNOW WHAT COMES NEXT.